ashleyfalconsantana/video-game-sales-analysis/README.md

 ## 3. Key Findings + Visualizations
 ### Key Findings:
-**Market Peak & Top Performer**: The video game industry's highest sales year was 2008, with a total of $678 million in global sales.
+- The video game industry's highest sales year was 2008, with a total of $678 million in global sales.
 The best-selling game of all time was Wii Sports.

-**Regional Genre Dominance**: The Action genre was the top-selling genre in both North America and Europe.
+- The Action genre was the top-selling genre in both North America and Europe.
 In contrast, the Role-Playing genre dominated the market in Japan.

-**Most Successful Consoles**: The PlayStation 2 was the best-selling console globally, with the Xbox 360 and PlayStation 3 following closely behind.
+- The PlayStation 2 was the best-selling console globally, with the Xbox 360 and PlayStation 3 following closely behind.

 **1. How has the video game industry changed over time?**